Ancient monkey skull reveals secrets of primate brain evolution

 Though the Chilecebus was roughly around the size of a modern marmoset or tamarin, in contrast to those monkeys its brain had several grooves known as infolding that suggest a greater degree of cognitive complexity: in other words, brain size is not always linked to advancement.

-What´s more, in modern primates, the size of the visual and olfactory centers of the brain are inversely related, meaning that species with a strong sense of sight usually have a weaker sense of smell and vice versa.
+What’s more, in modern primates, the size of the visual and olfactory centres of the brain are inversely related, meaning that species with a strong sense of sight usually have a weaker sense of smell and vice versa.

-But the researchers found that a small olfactory bulb in Chilecebus did not result in a stronger olfactory ability, meaning the two abilities aren´t coupled as previously thought.

-Flynn said the research bore testament to the secrets that could be unlocked from well-preserved ancient fossils.

 In a study published Wednesday in the journal Science Advances, researchers in China and the US used high resolution imaging to examine the only known fossilized skull of the extinct Chilecebus, a New World monkey that scampered around ancient mountain forests, feeding on leaves and fruit.